An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 1. Familiarize ourselves with the program

-This will help you to better understand what your child is learning and provide the necessary tools for you to grade the compositions or guide your children if needed.
+This will help you to better understand what your child is learning and provide the necessary tools for you to correct the compositions or guide your children if needed.

 2. Provide encouragement and help